rocrill/velo_city/README.md

 ### Search Engine Optimisation

-This project includes a Sitemap.xml and Robots.txt file to ensure that Google can crawl only the relevant and unique pages of the Vélo City website.
+This project includes a Sitemap.xml and Robots.txt file to ensure that search engines can crawl only the relevant and unique pages of the Vélo City website.

 I have also researched the top search terms for bike store products, for which I used Google search and Wordtracker.com, in addition to reviewing other cycling e-commerce sites, such as ThinkBike.ie.